ironsheep/P2-vscode-extensions/spin2/README.md

 - Some line comments are not properly colored
 - Occasionally [byte|word|long] storage types are not properly colored
+- Occasionally some pasm code escapes coloring.
+We're trying to understand this.

 ## Reporting Issues